Medically reviewed on April 3, 2018

 Drinking alcohol can increase some of the side effects of carbamazepine, and can also increase your risk of seizures.

-Carbamazepine could make you sunburn more easily.
+Epitol could make you sunburn more easily.
 Avoid sunlight or tanning beds.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.

-Carbamazepine side effects
+Epitol side effects

 Get emergency medical help if you have signs of an allergic reaction (hives, difficult breathing, swelling in your face or throat) or a severe skin reaction (fever, sore throat, burning in your eyes, skin pain, red or purple skin rash that spreads and causes blistering and peeling).

 Seek medical treatment if you have a serious drug reaction that can affect many parts of your body.
 Symptoms may include: skin rash, fever, swollen glands, flu-like symptoms, muscle aches, severe weakness, unusual bruising, or yellowing of your skin or eyes.
-Symptoms may occur several weeks after you start using carbamazepine.
+Symptoms may occur several weeks after you start using Epitol.

 Report any new or worsening symptoms to your doctor, such as: sudden mood or behavior changes, depression, anxiety, insomnia, or if you feel agitated, hostile, restless, irritable, or have thoughts about suicide or hurting yourself.